 Work to create more eye-catching visuals that will attract new visitors to your site.
 Now is the time if you haven’t updated your site, graphics, and landing pages in a while.
 You can even A/B test different resources by using contextual targeting strategies to determine what your audience wants.

-- Create a strategy that helps you grown in a cookieless future
+Create a strategy that helps you grow in a cookieless future

 Always be learning and growing.
 Those words are an integral part of any marketer’s plan, but right now, for digital marketing, it’s mandatory.